Paul the Apostle: Eastern Orthodoxy

+The Church of England

+The Church of England celebrates the Conversion of Saint Paul on 25 January as a Festival.
+Furthermore, along with Saint Peter, Paul is remembered by the Church of England with a Festival on 29 June.

+Lutheran Church Missouri Synod

+The Lutheran Church Missouri Synod has two festivals for Saint Paul, the first being his conversion on 25 January, and the second being for Saints Peter and Paul on 29 June.

+Patronage

+Paul is the patron saint of several locations.
+He is the patron saint of the island of Malta, which celebrates Paul's arrival to the island via shipwreck on 10 February.
+This day is a public holiday on the island.
+Paul is also considered to be the patron saint of the city of London.

 Physical appearance

 The New Testament offers little if any information about the physical appearance of Paul, but several descriptions can be found in apocryphal texts.
 In the Acts of Paul he is described as "A man of small stature, with a bald head and crooked legs, in a good state of body, with eyebrows meeting and nose somewhat hooked".
 In the Latin version of the Acts of Paul and Thecla it is added that he had a red, florid face.

 In The History of the Contending of Saint Paul, his countenance is described as "ruddy with the ruddiness of the skin of the pomegranate".
 The Acts of Saint Peter confirms that Paul had a bald and shining head, with red hair.

 As summarised by Barnes, Chrysostom records that Paul's stature was low, his body crooked and his head bald.
 Lucian, in his Philopatris, describes Paul as "corpore erat parvo, contracto, incurvo, tricubitali" ("he was small, contracted, crooked, of three cubits, or four feet six").

 Nicephorus claims that Paul was a little man, crooked, and almost bent like a bow, with a pale countenance, long and wrinkled, and a bald head.
 Pseudo-Chrysostom echoes Lucian's height of Paul, referring to him as "the man of three cubits".